 How To Fall Back Asleep If You Wake Up In The Middle Of The Night, According To Experts

-There’s nothing more frustrating than falling asleep… only to wake up a few hours later.
-Whether it’s from insomnia or other factors, there are reasons that some people cannot sleep through the night.
-Of course, there are ways to get back to sleep if you wake up in the middle of the night, but you may want to first determine why you’re doing so, according to sleep experts.
+There’s nothing more frustrating than falling asleep only to wake up a few hours later.
+Whether it’s from a blaring car alarm, a snoring partner, or stress dreams, having your sweet slumber disturbed is nothing short of a nightmare.
+Of course, there are ways to get back to sleep if you wake up in the middle of the night, but you may want to first determine what's waking you up in the first place.

 1. Drink Warm Milk With Honey Or Herbal Tea

 You may have been raised hearing that warm milk can help you fall back asleep, and it’s not just an old wives’ tale.
 Dr. Benjamin Smarr, National Institutes of Health postdoctoral fellow at UC Berkeley and Reverie sleep advisory board member, agrees, saying to add honey, too.
 “The warmed sugar and fat really do combine to promote sleep,” he tells Bustle.

 If you’re lactose-intolerant or not a fan of milk, you can try a soothing tea.
 “Chamomile tea is a classic sleep aid, but lemon balm tea is a great option to keep in the cupboard, too,” Gabrielle Gray, holistic health coach and the manager of Maha Rose Center for Healing in Brooklyn, tells Bustle.
 “Though you might think of lemon as stimulating, this tea is far from it: it soothes nerves and has been found to be effective in easing insomnia.”